 Tentsile Connect 2-man tree tent

 Futuristic-looking Tentsiles are fantastic fun and are designed to be suspended between trees to create an elevated sleeping platform with a tented roof, a fusion of tent, hammock and slackline.
 We find them much comfier than sleeping on the ground - a good choice if traditional camping tends to hurt your back.
 On warm evenings you can sleep under the mesh outer layer and watch the stars, or put up the waterproof outer fly to stay protected in bad weather.
 One to buy if you already have a traditional tent and fancy something fun and different.
+It's simply one of the best 2-person tent models out there and one of the most innovative to boot.

 Goal Zero Nomad 7 solar charger